micro-community/development/roadmap/server.md

-# Runtime
+# Service

-The Runtime is a microservice runtime environment.
+The micro server is a distributed systems runtime for the cloud and beyond.

 ## Overview

-The Micro Runtime is a microservice runtime environment or better known as a microservice operating system.
+The Micro Server is a distributed systems runtime or also known as a cloud services operating system.
-The Runtime builds on the Go Micro Framework, providing service level abstractions of the interfaces as RPC.
-The Runtime started as a toolkit for entrypoints such as CLI, API Gateway and Web dashboard.
+The server builds on the Go Micro framework, providing service level abstractions of the interfaces as RPC.
+The server started as a toolkit for entrypoints such as CLI, API Gateway and Web dashboard.
 It's since evolved into a full operating environment for microservices which abstracts away the complexity of the underlying infrastructure.

 ## Design

-The Runtime starts as a single binary called `micro` available at github.com/micro/micro.
+The server starts as a single binary called `micro` available at github.com/micro/micro.
 It takes every Go Micro interface and provides it as a service with RPC endpoints equivalent to the interface.
 These RPC services then leverage the Go Micro interfaces internally making them entirely pluggable.
 So creating a runtime agnostic operating system and anti-corruption layer that forms the basis